-With Snowflake(web) teachers can manage students, create, access and send their own curriculum specific touch screen lessons with custom content for the classroom over the internet.
+With Snowflake(web) teachers can manage students, create, access and send their own curriculum specific touch screen lessons activities with custom content for the classroom over the internet.
 The teacher can send practice assignments and assessments.
 The teacher can review the progress of the entire class and then analyse the work done by each student on each assessment.

 As a teacher, you can use your own content with several different lesson types.
-Your lessons are automatically saved, so you can come back to them anytime.
+Your lesson activities are automatically saved, so you can come back to them anytime.
 You can even upload them to the community and send them to someone else.
 To learn how and know more, please read this guide.

-Students can access the lessons sent out to them by teachers, work on them and create lessons for themselves to play with.
+Students can access the lesson activities sent out to them by teachers, work on them and create lesson activities for themselves to play with.

 A link to this help page can always be found in the footer of Snowflake(web)

 Create a teacher account

-The teacher accounts are sub-login accounts and these accounts can use the licences in the admin account but cannot administer them.
+The teacher accounts are sub-login accounts and these accounts can use the licenses in the admin account but cannot administer them.

-To provide a teacher access to Snowflake(web), an admin must have Snowflake licenses in the Nuiteq account
+To provide teacher access to Snowflake(web), an admin must have Snowflake licenses in the Nuiteq account

-As an admin with Snowflake licences you can create teacher accounts by adding the teachers email one after another in the sub-login section of profile page in your account.
+As an admin with Snowflake licenses, you can create teacher accounts by adding the teachers' email one after another in the sub-login section of the profile page in your account.

 As an IT admin, you can also add multiple teacher accounts / sub-logins quickly by uploading a CSV file, which contains the email addresses of the teachers you want to give access to Snowflake(web).
 Institution IT administrators can add two teacher accounts / sub-login per license slot.

 After you successfully have added the teacher accounts / sub-logins, you can see them under the sub-logins section.
 You can add two sub logins per license slot.